Welcome to Inkbunny...

 •FEAR, WORRY:

-Depending on the situation, expressions of fear and worry can be okay, given that it is in a lighthearted and harmless context.
+Depending on the situation, expressions of fear and worry can be okay, given that it isn’t genuine terror.
+Shocked faces might be a no in most cases if the situation could be said to be “bad”.

-An example of this is when a character is given a challenge that is a bit too tough but that will still be fun, or when they are a bit nervous.
+Good examples of this not being an issue is when a character is given a challenge that is a bit too tough but that will still be fun, or when they are a bit nervous.

-Sexualizing fear itself, like arousal from being afraid, startled, or terrified will worry me even in a positive or pleasurable context.
+Sexualizing fear itself, like arousal from being afraid, startled, or terrified is a bit worrying but I might give it a spin if the context is safe.

 •STRONG EMOTIONS, CRYING, SOBBING, TEARS: